boazsegev/iodine/SPEC-Websocket-Draft.md

 * `open?` returns the state of the connection.
 Servers **SOULD** set the method to return `true` if the connection is open and `false` if the connection is closed or marked to be closed.

-* `pending` SHOULD return the number of outgoing messages (calls to `write`) that need to be processed before the next time the `on_ready` callback is called.
+* `pending` SHOULD return the number of outgoing messages (calls to `write`) that need to be processed before the next time the `on_drained` callback is called\*.

-    Servers MAY choose to always return the value `0` if they never call the `on_ready` callback.
+    Servers MAY choose to always return the value `0` if they never call the `on_drained` callback.

-    Servers that return a value other than zero MUST call the `on_ready` callback when a call to `pending` would return the value `0`.
+    Servers that return a value other than zero MUST call the `on_drained` callback when a call to `pending` would return the value `0`.

-    Servers that divide large messages into a number of smaller messages (implement message fragmentation) MAY count each fragment separately, as if the fragmentation was performed by the user and `write` was called more than once per message.
+    \*Servers that divide large messages into a number of smaller messages (implement message fragmentation) MAY count each fragment separately, as if the fragmentation was performed by the user and `write` was called more than once per message.

 The following keyword(s) (both as method names and instance variable names) is reserved for the internal server implementations: `_sock`.